A System for Detecting Software Plagiarism

 However, Moss is for non-commercial use.
 If you are interested in commercial uses

-contact Similix Corporation.
+of Moss, contact Similix Corporation.

 To obtain a Moss account, send a mail message to